-Background FIFO Write
+Background FIFO Read

-On the hardware side the memory is split in two buffers of the same length.
+On the hardware side the board memory is spilt in two buffers of the same length.
 These buffers can be up to half of the on-board memory in size.
-The driver holds up to 256 software buffers of the same length as the hardware buffers.
-Whenever a hardware buffer is empty and all data replayed the hardware generates an interrupt and the driver transfers the next software buffer to the empty hardware buffer.
+In addition to the hardware buffers the driver holds up to 256 software buffers of the same length as the hardware buffers are.
+Whenever a hardware buffer is full with data the hardware generates an interrupt and the driver transfers this hardware buffer to the next software buffer that is available.
+While transfering one buffer to the PC, the other one is filled up with data.
 The driver is doing this job automatically in the background.
-After driver has finsihed transferring the data the application software gets a signal and can generate data or load the next buffer from hard disk.